shivajiva101/sauth/README.md

 	secure.trusted_mods = sauth

-This mod will import your existing auth.txt if there are less than 3600 records, otherwise it exports SQL block insert statememnts to auth.sql file in the world folder.
-I recommend you import auth.sql with sqlite3 (https://www.sqlite.org/), using the commands:
+This mod will import your existing auth.txt on first run, if there are less than 3600 records, otherwise it exports SQL block insert statements to a file called auth.sql in the world folder and shuts the server down, so you can import the database.
+I recommend you import auth.sql with sqlite3 (https://www.sqlite.org/), navigate to the world folder in a terminal and use the commands:

+    sqlite3
     .open sauth.sqlite
     .read auth.sql
     .exit